V-Sekai-fire/VSK_desktop_app/README.md

 - [ ] Take a glb and apply gltfpack
     - [ ] glb as a membrane source element
+    - [ ] gltfpack as a membrane filter element to optimize gltf
-    - [ ] gltfpack as a membrane filter element
+    - [ ] gltfpack as a membrane filter element as a way to get json statistics
     - [ ] glb as a membrane sink element
-- [ ] Take a glb and get vital stats.

 ## Changes in 1.0